-Samantha Mehra, MA, is a Toronto-based writer, editor, creator, and Marketing, Content and Communications Manager, and an instructor at the University of Toronto’s School of Continuing Studies where she teaches copywriting, and digital and social media strategy.
+Samantha Mehra, MA, is a Director of Marketing in Toronto’s booming tech space.
+She is also a writer, editor, and creator, as well as an educator at the University of Toronto’s School of Continuing Studies where she teaches copywriting, digital storytelling, and digital communications and social media strategy.

 She is a National Magazine Award nominee.

 Her writing credits include Canadian Encyclopedia, Feathertale, Oxford Journals, the Routledge Encyclopedia of Modernism, and other publications.